 Harrisonburg is a medium-sized city located in the state of Virginia.
 With a population of 52,538 people and 17 constituent neighborhoods, Harrisonburg is the 18th largest community in Virginia.

 Harrisonburg is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Harrisonburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Harrisonburg who work in food service (13.69%), sales jobs (11.47%), and office and administrative support (10.71%).
+Overall, Harrisonburg is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Harrisonburg who work in food service (14.21%), sales jobs (11.81%), and teaching (10.45%).

-The citizens of Harrisonburg are very well educated compared to the average community in the nation: 35.65% of adults in Harrisonburg have a bachelor's degree or even advanced degree.
+The education level of Harrisonburg citizens is very high relative to the national average among all cities (21.84%): 35.76% of adults in Harrisonburg have a bachelor's degree or even advanced degree.

-Harrisonburg is a somewhat ethnically-diverse city.
+Harrisonburg is a very ethnically-diverse city.
 The people who call Harrisonburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisonburg residents report their race to be White, followed by Black or African-American.
 Harrisonburg also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.30% of the city’s residents.
-Important ancestries of people in Harrisonburg include English, Irish, Italian, and Polish.
+People of Hispanic or Latino origin account for 17.73% of the city’s residents.
+Important ancestries of people in Harrisonburg include Irish, English, Italian, and Polish.

 The most common language spoken in Harrisonburg is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.